-While both LATAM and Azul appear ready to make progress on tie-ups with their US partners, Sao Paulo-based Gol indicates that it does not plan to deepen its relationship with Delta Airlines.
+While both LATAM and Azul appear ready to make progress on tie-ups with their US partners, Sao Paulo-based Gol (previously VRG) indicates that it does not plan to deepen its relationship with Delta Airlines.
 Delta has a 9.5% stake in Gol.

 Gol says there will be "no change" in the airlines' partnership, even though the airline broadly supports open skies.
 The airline says that the existing bilateral air services agreement between the two countries is sufficient for demand.